EthEmbedded/WandBoard-Eth-Install/README.md

 	- login : `wandboard`
 	- password: `wandboard`

-6. At this point lets take the opportunity to change the `odroid` users password:
+6. At this point lets take the opportunity to change the `wandboard` users password:

 	`passwd` and follow on screen instructions...